 Consider this.
 Recent developments in hearing aid technology will improve your hearing at Delmarva restaurants and noisy environments.
 Also, you will not miss a word while watching TV or talking on the telephone.

 Furthermore, the consequences of untreated hearing loss will negatively impact every facet of your life.
 More often than not severe tinnitus (or ringing in the ears) will also accompany the hearing loss and could be just as debilitating as the hearing loss itself.
-Getting treatment early is the key to slowing the deterioration of your hearing and getting the most out of your East Coast lifestyle, whether it be in Maryland, Delaware or Virginia.
+Getting treatment early is the key to slowing the deterioration of your hearing and getting the most out of your East Coast lifestyle, whether it be in Maryland or Delaware.

 Recognize the Signs of Hearing Loss…